rudyzhou/Dynamic_Kymograph/README.md

 ## License

-This project is licensed under the GNU General Public License v3 (GPLv3) - see the [license.md] file for a copy of the license.
+This project is licensed under the GNU General Public License v3 (GPLv3) - see the [license.md](https://github.com/rudyzhou/Dynamic_Kymograph/blob/master/license.md) file for more information.

 ## Acknowledgments